Magnet Schools Assistance (84.165)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Application notices are published in the Federal Register and applications must be sent to the Education Department on or before the closing date.
-This program is excluded from coverage under OMB Circular No. A-110.

 Award Procedure

-Applications are approved for awards by the Assistant Secretary for Elementary and Secondary Education.
 Recommendations for the approval of applications are made by the program staff on the basis of published criteria, statutory priorities, State comments received under the E.O.
-12372 process, and with the advice and assistance of a panel of reviewers.
-In addition, no application may be approved unless the Assistant Secretary for Civil Rights determines that all required assurance will be met.
+12372 process, and with the advice and assistance of a panel of independent reviewers.
+In addition, no application may be approved unless the Assistant Secretary for Civil Rights determines that all required assurances will be met.

 Deadlines